FritzHeiden/mel-documents/README.md

 Accordingly, tracks can also be removed from the queue at any time.
 Furthermore, the user can reorder the queue, by manually selecting a tracks new positing in the list or by shuffling the whole queue or just the tracks remaining to play.
+When starting a new queue, the old ones get saved to return to them later or when accidentally overwriting the current queue.
 There are different looping modes to choose from.
 With no looping mode turned on, the playback stops as soon as all tracks from the queue have been played.
 Looping the whole queue will start the queue from the beginning, once all tracks have been played.
 Lastly, just the current track can be looped.

-### 1.2 Core Components
+### 1.2 The Mel Ecosystem

-The Mel infrastructure is based around three core components: The Mel Library, the Mel Playback Manager and the Mel User Profiles.
-These components are used to facilitate more complex features.
+The Mel Ecosystem consists of multiple Mel Instances that communicate with each other using a standardized language.
+As this language is open source, anyone can study it and develop new system that can be integrated into the broad ecosystem.
+Its upon the user how big the ecosystem might be, it may just exist in your local network at home or reach beyond to instances on the internet.

+Each Mel Instance in the system can have different roles:

+- **Mel Center Instance** - instance with fully fledged feature set.
+They can be configured to serve any purpose and are the most used ones.
+- **Mel Profile Instance** - only deals with user data.
+They are mostly used to synchronize user profiles and are therefore publicly accessible.
+- **Mel Playback Instance** - handles playback commands.
+They are used to just playback music and require another instance to send playback commands and stream the audio data.
+A use case might be to have a small device running this instance, which is hooked up to a set of speakers, so you can play music from any device.
+- **Mel Library Instance** - collects data about music available on its device and serves it to other instances.
+This might be used in more complex setups.

+Most users will get in contact with just the Mel Center Instance and the Mel Profile Instance.
+A Mel Center Instance might be a mobile app, a desktop application or an application on any other enduser device.
+Mel Profile Instances on the other hand will run on a server with an internet address that anyone can use to access the instance.
+Here, users may register an account which they can use to login to any Mel Center Instance they use, which will synchronize all the user data with the Mel Profile Instance and across all devices.
+The other two instances, especially the Mel Library Instances are used im more advanced scenarios.
+Furthermore, these are not the only instance to exist.
+Depending on special use cases, new types of instances may be introduced.

+The type of an instance is defined by what features it implements.
+There are three core components that make up each instance: the Mel Library, the Mel Playback Manager and the Mel User Profile.
+Each component specializes on specific features, so depending on what components the instance implements, one can derive its type.
+Therefore, a Mel Center Instance is also a Mel Profile Instance, a Mel Playback Instance and a Mel Library Instance, as it implements all components.
+It just configures them in different ways.
+More complex features are built from these components.
 For example, the music player uses the Mel Library component to get audio data, the Mel Playback Manager to output the audio data to audio interfaces and the Mel User Profiles to read Playlists.
-Each component is independent from the other, so a Mel Instance may only implement one or two of them.
-For example, only using the Mel User Profiles can be useful to have a server to only synchronize Mel User Profiles with, to access profile data on any device.
-Another example would be to only implement the Mel Playback Manager to attach a set of speakers to it, in order to play music on them over the network in your flat.
-However, this is not very important for the average user, it just demonstrates the number of potential use cases of Mel.
-As with the nature of Open Source Software, anyone could implement software that is compatible with existing Mel implementations.

 #### 1.2.1 Mel Libraries